tldr-pages/tldr/pages/common/stat.md

 `stat -c "%a %n" {{path/to/file}}`

-- Show owner and group of the file:
+- Show an owner and a group of a specific file:

 `stat -c "%U %G" {{path/to/file}}`

-- Show the size of the file in bytes:
+- Show a size of a specific file in bytes:

 `stat -c "%s %n" {{path/to/file}}`